 Take a trip down the rabbit hole in the middle of the Sanderson Hotel in Fitzrovia, and you'll find yourself sharing some epic treats and wicked savoury delights with the Mad Hatter.
 You'll find menus hidden inside vintage books and teapots adorned with kings and queens.
 Wash everything down with Alice’s Exotic Fruits “Drink Me” potion, a few of the the Mad Hatter's cocktails (the tequila-based Off With Your Head is a bit of us) and a glass of Veuve Clicquot Champagne for good measure.
 And for the afternoon tea traditionalists, finish up with warm scones, clotted cream and fruit preserve, perfectly paired with Alice-inspired tea infusions.
 You won't wanna be late for this one.

-Mad Hatters Afternoon Tea is served daily in The Restaurant at Sanderson.
-Our Mad Hatters Afternoon Tea is priced from £48 per person and £35 per child (for children 4-11 years old).
-On celebratory days and bank holidays, Mad Hatters Afternoon Tea is priced from £58 per person for special packages.
+Mad Hatters Afternoon Tea is served daily in The Restaurant at Sanderson, priced at £48 per person and £35 per child (for children 4-11 years old).
+On celebratory days and bank holidays, Mad Hatters Afternoon Tea is priced at £58 per person for special packages.

 50 Berners St, Fitzrovia, London W1T 3NG

 It starts off small n' savoury on the Map Maison Afternoon Tea menu.
 It's all about tapas at this Haggerston joint, baby.
 We're talking mini Iberico burgers and mozzarella and avocado baguettes; on the sweet side of things, expect the likes of mille-feuille, chocolate cake and the chef’s daily choux mix.
 The best bit?
 It's the 90 minutes of free-flowing cocktails and prosecco, as well as your choice of teapot each from their eclectic tea selection, which has all been designed in collab with one of the UK’s top tea specialists.

 Afternoon tea, the bottomless way, is £50 per person, or you can take the non-alcoholic route for £25.
-Available on Tuesday to Sunday from 13.00 to 17.00 throughout the year.
+Available from Tuesday to Sunday from 13.00 to 17.00 throughout the year.

 321 Kingsland Road, London E8 4DL